toohighonthehog/RJScraperScript/readme.md

 ## Add an entry for unknown files which strictly match the *-nnn format
 ## Do a cleanup of items which can't be found.
 Most of the metadata will be blank for these.
 #+ Test whisper respository code.
+#  add find duplicate check
+#  added date will be for the whole batch
+#  if we're adding something which already has a record with the same batch date/time, carry on as normal but with a warning.
+#  this will involve some queries of live data.  where else do we need to use this?

 Done: